Codecademy/docs/content/rust/concepts/slices/slices.md

 ## Rust's Mutable Slices

-In Rust, the mutability of slices permits the alteration of elements contained within the slice.
-When a slice is designated as mutable, it enables the modification of values within the slice.
-The creation of a mutable slice involves the usage of the `&mut` keyword.
+In Rust, when a slice is designated as mutable, the alteration of the elements within the slice is allowed.
+The creation of a mutable slice is done by using the `&mut` keyword.

 ## Syntax